test-fullautomation/python-jsonpreprocessor/test/JPP_TestUsecases.rst

    **JSON file with several invalid parameter names (1)**

-   Expected: All names are accepted (in definition and in reference)
+   Expected: Expected: No values are returned, and JsonPreprocessor throws an exception

 ----